As of October 31, 2021, the construction progress of the 8.9-kilometer Cebu-Cordova Link Expressway (CCLEX) project was

 At the causeway, all four-level bridges, which will provide fishermen continued access to their fishing ground is structurally complete, while the placing of 20 vent pipes that equalize the flow of seawater in the Cordova Channel is finished.
 Current works include safety barrier construction.

-Aside from these, works are ongoing for the toll plaza and the CCLEX Operations and Maintenance Center, and the Toll Operations Center building.
+Aside from these, works are ongoing for the toll plaza, CCLEX Operations and Maintenance Center, and the Toll Operations Center building.

 CCLEX, highlighted by its iconic crosses on top of the twin pylons of the cable-stayed main bridge over the Mactan Channel, is Metro Pacific Tollways Corporation’s (MPTC) first toll road project outside Luzon.

 CCLEX, which will be the third link to Mactan Island from Cordova Municipality to mainland Cebu through Cebu City’s South Road Properties, has a design speed of 80 kilometers per hour (kph) and a navigational clearance or height of 51 meters to allow large vessels to pass underneath the bridge.

 Not only is CCLEX seen to reduce traffic and make traveling more convenient but also spur trade activities and open greater economic opportunities for Cebu and the rest of the Visayas region.